Improving Model Choice in Classification: An Approach Based on Clustering of Covariance Matrices: Introduction

 \section{Introduction}

-In this paper, we introduce methodological applications arising of cluster analysis of covariance matrices.
+\footnote{The research leading to these results received funding from MCIN/AEI/10.13039/501100011033/FEDER under Grant Agreement No PID2021-128314NB-I00} In this paper we introduce methodological applications arising of cluster analysis of covariance matrices.
 Throughout, we will show that appropriate clustering criteria on these objects provide useful tools in the analysis of classic problems in Multivariate Analysis.
-The chosen framework is that of multivariate classification under a Gaussian Mixture Model, a setting where a suitable reduction of the involved parameters is a fundamental goal leading to the Parsimonious Model.\\ We focus on this hierarchized model, designed to explain data with a minimum number of parameters, by introducing intermediate categories associated with clusters of covariance matrices. \\
+The chosen framework is that of multivariate classification under a Gaussian \\

+Mixture Model, a setting where a suitable reduction of the involved parameters is a fundamental goal leading to the Parsimonious Model.
+We focus on this hierarchized model, designed to explain data with a minimum number of parameters, by introducing intermediate categories associated with clusters of covariance matrices. \\

 Gaussian Mixture Models approaches to discriminant and cluster analysis are well-established and powerful tools in multivariate statistics.
-For a fixed number $k$, both methods aim to fit k multivariate Gaussian distributed components to a data set in $\mathbb R^d$, with the key difference that labels providing the source group of the data are known (supervised classification) or unknown (unsupervised classification).
-In the supervised problem, we handle a data set with $N$ observations $y_1,\ldots,y_N$ on $\mathbb R^d$ and associated labels $z_{i,j},i=1,\ldots,N$, $j=1,\ldots,k$, where $z_{i,j}=1$ if the observation $y_j$ belongs to the group $i$ and 0 otherwise.
+For a fixed number ${{K}}$, both methods aim to fit $ {{K}}$ multivariate Gaussian distributed components to a data set in $\mathbb R^d$, with the key difference that labels providing the source group of the data are known (supervised classification) or unknown (unsupervised classification).
+In the supervised problem, we handle a data set with $N$ observations $y_1,\ldots,y_N$ on $\mathbb R^d$ and associated labels $z_{{i},{{k}}},{i}=1,\ldots,N$, ${{k}}=1,\ldots,{K}$, where $z_{{i},{{k}}}=1$ if the observation $y_{{i}}$ belongs to the group ${k}$ and 0 otherwise.
 Denoting by $\phi(\cdot \vert \mu,\Sigma)$ the density of a multivariate Gaussian distribution on $\mathbb R^d$ with mean $\mu$ and covariance matrix $\Sigma$, we seek to maximize the complete log-likelihood function

-with respect to the weights $\pmb{\pi}=(\pi_1,\ldots,\pi_k)$ with $0 \leq\pi_i\leq 1, \ \sum_{i=1}^k \pi_i=1$, the means $\pmb{\mu}=(\mu_1,\ldots,\mu_k)$ and the covariance matrices $\pmb{\Sigma}=(\Sigma_1,\ldots,\Sigma_k)$.
-In the unsupervised problem the labels $z_{i,j}$ are unknown, and fitting the model involves the maximization of the log-likelihood function
+with respect to the weights $\pmb{\pi}=(\pi_1,\ldots,\pi_{{K}})$ with $0 \leq\pi_{{k}}\leq 1, \ \sum_{{k}=1}^{{K}} \pi_{{k}}=1$, the means $\pmb{\mu}=(\mu_1,\ldots,\mu_{{K}})$ and the covariance matrices $\pmb{\Sigma}=(\Sigma_1,\ldots,\Sigma_{{K}})$.
+In the unsupervised problem the labels $z_{{i},{{k}}}$ are unknown, and fitting the model involves the maximization of the log-likelihood function